pyOpenSci/pyopensci.github.io/_pages/partners.md

   - image_path: /images/peer-review/pyos-partnerships-peer-review.png
     alt: "Alt here"
     excerpt: "
-Through a single review process, your community's maintainers:
+Through a single review process, community maintainers:

 * Have their package accepted into the pyOpenSci ecosystem